-- (3) Reflects estimated outplacement services available to the Named Executive Officers by their change-in-control severance agreements. - (4) To the extent that a Named Executive Officer s change-in-control severance benefits would cause him to become subject to the excise tax imposed by Section 4999 of the Code, this value would reflect the reduction of his severance benefits to the extent necessary to avoid the application of this tax, as stated in his change-in-control severance agreement. - (5) The 2014 Stock Incentive Plan, and individual restricted stock unit agreements and SAR agreements provide that all unvested restricted stock units and unvested SARs immediately vest upon the death or disability of the executive. - (6) This represents benefits and payments under the severance agreements covering named executive officers discussed above. - (7) This represents benefits and payments under the change-in-control severance agreements covering named executive officers discussed above.
+- (3) Reflects estimated outplacement services available to the Named Executive Officers by their change-in-control severance agreements. - (4) To the extent that a Named Executive Officer s change-in-control severance benefits would cause him to become subject to the excise tax imposed by Section 4999 of the Code, this value would reflect the reduction of his severance benefits to the extent necessary to avoid the application of this tax, as stated in his change-in-control severance agreement. - (5) The 2014 Stock Incentive Plan, and individual restricted stock unit agreements and SAR agreements provide that all unvested restricted stock units and unvested SARs immediately vest upon the death or disability of the executive. - (6) This represents benefits and payments under the severance agreements covering named executive officers discussed above and the Retention Agreements discussed in the Compensation Discussion and Analysis section above under Retention Agreements . - (7) This represents benefits and payments under the change-in-control severance agreements covering named executive officers discussed above and the Retention Agreements discussed in the Compensation Discussion and Analysis section above under Retention Agreements .